Jennifer Duckles, RN, IBCLC

 I highly recommend Tamar! -TD

-Tamar Oded is an International Board Certified Lactation Consultant (IBCLC) Candidate.
+Tamar Oded is an International Board Certified Lactation Consultant (IBCLC).
 She holds a BM in early music performance from Indiana University and a MS in Arts Administration from Drexel University.
 Following clinical internships with South Jersey Breastfeeding at The Village and Temple University Hospital, Tamar joined the South Jersey Breastfeeding team in 2022.

 Tamar is a mother of three who has spent the last 20 years as a nonprofit professional while studying and teaching her passions on the side.
 She believes strongly in the healing power of plants, food, movement, and the environment, and has studied folk herbalism since 2014 and yoga since 1995.
 Tamar has also worked as a postpartum doula and childbirth educator, and teaches The Village's Path to Parenthood classes.